 The charge in respect of periodic depreciation is derived after determining an estimate of an asset's expected useful life and expected residual value at the end of its life.
 The useful lives and residual values of Company's assets are determined by Management at the time the asset is acquired and is reviewed at the end of each reporting period.
 The lives are based on historical experience with similar assets as well as anticipation of future events, which may impact their life, such as changes in technology.
-This reassessment may result in change in depreciation expense in future periods.
+Revision to accounting estmates on such reassessment are recognised in the period in which the estmate is revised if that revision effects only that period or in the period of the revision and future periods if the revision effects both current and future periods.

-ii) Acturial valuation
+ii) Actuarial valuation